rickvdbosch/LtpotC/README.md

 # Leveraging the power of the Cloud

-There's some code in here that I used for my talk "Leveraging the power of the Cloudu".
+There's some code in here that is used for my talk "Leveraging the power of the Cloud".
 The repository currently holds:

 1. A `Common` project that holds a BlobStorageRepository
 2. A `Functions` project that holds several Functions used in conjuction with Service Bus and Storage for processing and scaling